Coffea canephora Pierre ex A.Froehner

-Coffea canephora is a flowering plant that grows as a robust tree or shrub up to 33 feet (10 m) tall.
-It flowers irregularly, taking about 10 to 11 months for cherries to ripen, producing oval-shaped beans.
-The flowers are fragrant, star-shaped and white in color.
+Coffea canephora is a flowering plant that grows up to 33 feet (10 m) tall as a robust tree or shrub.
+It blooms irregularly, taking about 10 to 11 months for cherries to ripen, producing oval-shaped beans.
+Flowers are fragrant, star-shaped, and white.

 USDA Hardiness Zone 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).